Come enjoy all that this spectacular Lagoon wetland and Marine Education Science Center have to offer.

 Model Boat Shop open during the summer only.

-Recreation Leaders certified in First Aid and CPR will be on site to assist participants with the construction of model sailboats at the Model Boat Shop for seven weeks each summer.
+Recreation Leaders will be on site to assist participants with the construction of model sailboats at the Model Boat Shop for seven weeks this summer.
 Races are held each Friday afternoon at the Colorado Lagoon.
 This is a drop-in program for children ages 7 years and up.
-Registration for Summer 2022 will begin in May 2022.
+The program will not be operated on Monday, June 19 and Tuesday, July 4.

 On Appian Way, between Park & Colorado